omgnetwork/omgnetwork.github.io/docs/network/utxos.md

 ---
 id: utxos
-title: Merge or Split UTXO
+title: Manage UTXO
-sidebar_label: Merge or Split UTXO
+sidebar_label: Manage UTXO
 ---

 [UTXOs](/glossary#utxo) are core to the logic of the OMG Network.